DrInTech22/3-tier-prod-cicd/README.md

 This workflow handles the continuous integration for your application, triggered on pull requests and manual dispatch(optional).
 It sets up a test environment, installs dependencies, and runs tests.

    **Steps:**
-- create an environment `backend` and configure the following secrets and variables:
-  - secrets
-    - HOST
-    - USERNAME
-    - PASSWORD
-  - variables
-    - URL (to display deployment URL on workflow board)
 - Set up postgresql services as a mock database.
 - Set up Python and caches Python dependencies to speed up subsequent runs using actions/cache.
 - Installs the required dependencies using Poetry and set the .env file